-Combine rhubarb in a medium saucepan with 1 tablespoon water and 3/4 cup sugar.
-Heat until juice begins to bubble around the edge.
+Combine rhubarb in a medium saucepan with water and 3/4 cup of the sugar.
+Heat until juices begin to bubble around the edges.

-Mix together the 2 tablespoons of cornstarch and remaining 1/4 cup sugar; stir in a small amount of hot rhubarb juice to make a paste.
-Stir cornstarch paste mixture into the hot mixture; boil for 1 minute.
+In a small bowl, mix the 2 tablespoons of cornstarch and remaining 1/4 cup sugar; stir in a small amount of hot rhubarb juice to make a paste.
+Stir cornstarch paste mixture back into the hot mixture in the saucepan and boil for 1 minute.

-Pour rhubarb mixture into a buttered 8-inch round baking dish.
+Pour rhubarb mixture into a greased 8-inch round baking dish.
 Dot with 1 1/2 teaspoons butter and sprinkle with the cinnamon.

 Drop by spoonfuls over the hot fruit mixture.
-Sprinkle with additional granulated sugar for a little extra sparkle.
+Sprinkle with optional coarse sugar, if desired, for a little extra sparkle.

 Bake for 20 to 25 minutes.